-As Winter slowly creeps up on us, the increase in the number of freeze-thaw cycles and the frequency of deicing chemicals used on the roads can lead to scaling of concrete surfaces.
+As winter creeps up on us, the increase in the number of freeze-thaw cycles and the frequency of deicing chemicals used on the roads can lead to scaling of concrete surfaces.
 To minimize the risk potential for associated surface defects:

-Avoid late season concrete placement where concrete can experience freezing conditions. and...
+- Avoid late season concrete placement where concrete can experience freezing conditions.

 The National Ready Mixed Concrete Association (NRMCA) defines scaling as local flaking or peeling of a finished surface of hardened concrete as a result of exposure to freezing and thawing.
 Scaling will normally begin as a small area but can expand to cover large areas.